shibili07/Noor-Fragrances/Errors.md

 - if i block a product change it unavailabe  statuse not the out of stock []
 - remove reguler price [✔]
 - offer adding validation admin side [*]
-- when i exit razor pay without payment completion that will become error[*]
+- when i exit razor pay without payment completion that will become error[✔]
-- wallet error , if any balance[*]
+- wallet error , if any balance[✔]

 11 the week pendings [✪]